ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-3--serverless--localstack--awscli-local--awscli/dns-conflicts.md

 ### Explanation

-  `systemd-resolved` will overwrite your custom DNS settings.

-- After stopping it, you likely modified `/etc/resolv.conf` manually.
+- After stopping `systemd-resolved`, you likely modified `/etc/resolv.conf` manually.
   If you restart `systemd-resolved`, it may replace `/etc/resolv.conf` with its own configuration, potentially breaking LocalStack’s DNS resolution.
   You stopped `systemd-resolved` to avoid conflicts